machine-learning-apps/pr-comment/README.md

 - Requires the `GITHUB_TOKEN` secret.
 - Requires the comment's artifact in the `msg` parameter.
+- Requires a comment prefix in the `prefix` parameter.
+Comments with the prefix will be subsequently updated if the action is run again.
 - Supports `push` and `pull_request` event types.

 ### Sample workflow